LEEClab/ATLANTIC-limits/README.md

 Proposed limits:
 + __Integrative limit__: corresponds to the union of the four limits reviewed.
-+ __Integrative limit (updated v.1.1.0)__: corresponds to the union of the four limits reviewed, adjusted according to the Brazilian territory (IBGE, 2020).
++ __Integrative limit (:new: updated v.1.1.0)__: corresponds to the union of the four limits reviewed, adjusted according to the Brazilian territory (IBGE, 2020).
 + __Consensual limit__: corresponds to the intersection of the four limits reviewed.

 The repository presents the _shapefiles_ of all limits, in geographical projection (lat-long) and Datum WGS-84 as well as in Albers projection and Datum SAD69.
 Furthermore, the repository presents the references that defined each of the limits, and a script in R to analyze the area and the overlap of the limits.